dikshya-sherma-limbu/dikshya-sherma-limbu/README.md

 Welcome to my GitHub profile!
 I'm a computer science student who's trying to find passion within technologies .
 I am still yet unkown about my core pathway like either frontend or backend etc etc, but yeah just going with the flow of learning curve.

 - 🌱 I’m currently learning python and cloud infrastrucuture.
-- 💼 I am currently looking for a Summer Internship role for 2025!
+- 💼 I am currently looking for a Junior Position role!

 ## 🛠️ My Tech Stack
 ### Languages & Frameworks